nathan-mahynski/nathan-mahynski.github.io/_notes/orbifolds.md

 topologies (p1=torus, p2=pillowcase, p3-p6=turnover)

+SymetryLand from his royal scoeity notes
+Other "cost" example in his book
+Also see Hyde for more examples.

 ## Topologically Distinct Domains

+As a counterexample, see Escher picture with same tile but different markings on which make it look like different things.

 Since the orbifold is unique to each symmetry group, and can be formed by folding up a FD, we can derive other "tiles" of the plane by looking at different ways of reversing this folding, i.e., cutting them open again.
 Unsurprisingly, there are multiple ways of cutting open orbifold and this can be shown to correspond to different fundamental domains.